Valkaari/Uniform-resizer/README.md

 ## what it does

-This plugin allow you to resize object homothetically.
+This plugin allow you to resize object homothetically. (all direction) But you can enable or disable some axis.

 It work in those mode :
  multiple object selected :